SIGN UP MEMBER LOGIN:

 ListView1.Items.Add("Raj Beniwal");

-Getting All Items
+Getting All ListView Items

 To get all items, we use the Items property and loop through it to read all the items.
-The following code snippet loops through all items and adds item contents to a StringBuilder and displays in a MessageBox.
+The following code snippet loops through all items and adds item contents to a StringBuilder and displays them in a MessageBox.

 private void GetItemsButton_Click(object sender, EventArgs e)